HowHsu/Linux-Kernel-Notes/kernel/vfs/extent.md

 And a flag EXT4_INODE_EXTENTS in inode controls which way to use.
 (So theoretically a filesystem can have two methods in use at the same time?)

 Ok, let's jump into the function.
+I'll list the main operation it does in order.

  - `path = ext4_find_extent(inode, map->m_lblk, NULL, 0);`
 	the first thing ext4_ext_map_blocks() does is searching the target extent